Fintech startup Vise raises $65 million in Series C led by Ribbit Capital – TechCrunch

-Vise today announced a $65 million Series C financing round led by Ribbit Capital, with participation from existing investors including Sequoia.
+Vise today announced a $65 million Series C financing round led by Ribbit Capital, with participation from existing investors, including Sequoia.

 The startup launched on the Disrupt Startup Battlefield stage in 2019 and has since raised upwards of $125 million.